1066509/logistic_growth/README.md

 ## Methods
-I initially plotted the data from the 'experiment1.csv' file using the package ggplot2 to observe the shape of the graph, and then plotted a log-transformed graph of this data to see it presented linearly.
+I initially plotted the data from the 'experiment1.csv' file using the package ggplot2 to observe the shape of the graph,

+and then plotted a log-transformed graph of this data to see the linear relationship.
 This can be found in the 'plot_data.R' file within this repository.
 The versions of the packages which I have used are listed in the

 ## Results